jggabayno/event-countdown/README.md

 3. **Check the Output:**

-   - Your **animateOnScroll.css** will now be available, ready to be included in your project.
+   - Your **index.css** will now be available, ready to be included in your project.

 This setup ensures a smooth development experience while working with SCSS.